Back to list

 • High development cost

-Please participate from the URL below (Deadline: 5PM today)
+Please join via the URL below (Deadline: 5PM today)

 https://amida-san.com/events/xxxxx

-Once everyone adds horizontal bars, we'll start the lottery :muscle:
+Once everyone has added their bars, we'll start the drawing

 • Mathematically guaranteed fairness

-• URL allows storage for 180 days and verification
+• Results stored and verifiable via URL for 180 days

 • Supports up to 299 people